yochaigal/cairn/barebones/barebones-core-rules.md

 |    2    | 3-5  |   6-8   | 9-11 |   12    |
 | Hostile | Wary | Curious | Kind | Helpful |

-## Hirelings

-- Adventuring parties can recruit hirelings, relying on their unique skills, knowledge, and training to aid in expeditions.
-- To create a hireling, choose an appropriate role from the [Hirelings](/second-edition/players-guide/marketplace#hirelings-per-day) table in the Marketplace.
-Roll 3d6 for each attribute and 1d6 for their HP.
-Give them **equipment** appropriate to their station, then roll on the Character Traits tables to further flesh them out.
-- Alternatively, choose an appropriate [**background**](/second-edition/players-guide/character-creation#backgrounds) and **name** from the [Character Creation](/second-edition/players-guide/character-creation) guide.
-Roll (or choose from) the tables for that background.
-Then roll for Rations, Gold Pieces, Attributes, HP, and age.

-## Die of Fate

-- Optionally, roll 1d6 whenever the outcome of an event is uncertain or to simulate an element of randomness and chance.
-- A roll of 4 or more generally favors the PCs, while a roll of 3 or under usually means bad luck for the PCs.